discord-tickets/docs/docs/configuration/guild-settings.md

 # Guild settings

-!!! info
+!!! note
-	This page assumes your prefix is `-`.
+	This page assumes your command prefix is `-`.

 Discord Tickets doesn't have a fancy web panel for configuring yet, so you'll need to edit JSON.
 Do this on your PC in a suitable editor ([VSCode](https://code.visualstudio.com/) or similar, or even [Notepad++](https://notepad-plus-plus.org/), but **not** Windows Notepad).